Which Health Sharing Plans Cover Maternity?

 The Bottom Line

 If you are planning a pregnancy, health sharing can work — but you need to plan ahead.
 Enroll at least 12 months before you intend to conceive.
-CHM offers the strongest maternity benefit due to unlimited sharing and comprehensive coverage of complications.
-CrowdHealth is worth considering if you want to avoid a long waiting period, though the $3,000 personal commitment is higher than some IUA options.
-For guaranteed maternity coverage with no waiting period, traditional health insurance or a plan like Presidio remains the most reliable option.
+CHM offers a strong maternity benefit with a $125,000 per-incident cap ($1M per illness with Brother's Keeper) and comprehensive coverage of complications.
+CrowdHealth is worth considering if you want to avoid a long waiting period, though the $500 member commitment is comparable to many IUA options.
+For guaranteed maternity coverage with no waiting period, traditional health insurance remains the most reliable option.

 Frequently Asked Questions